apache/apisix/docs/en/latest/admin-api.md

     ...
     ```

-    After the executiis successful, nodes will not retain the original data, and the entire update is:
+    After the execution is successful, nodes will not retain the original data, and the entire update is:

     ```shell
     {